 Back in the day, my friends and I often chalked-up our similar parenting philosophies to the natural yin and yang reaction to the way we were raised (let’s just say, most moms in the 70s weren’t personal taxi drivers for their kids).
 My generation knew we could do so much better, which basically translated to raising superior, more-secure humans.
 How sad and ironic it now is to realize that through my well-intentioned over-parenting I inadvertently conveyed to my kids a message that fostered insecurity.
-A message that made them feel that they were not capable of navigating their own world, and robbed them of some appropriate opportunities to learn that they actually could take care of things.
+A message that made them feel that they were not capable of navigating their own world, and robbed them of some appropriate opportunities to learn that they could advocate for themselves with their teachers and coaches, and that they could manage the challenges that would come their way.
 And when if it wasn’t the outcome they had hoped for, I took away the chance for them to learn how to do a little better next time, and to not fear the trying.

-For those readers who are still with me (I hope there are a few), I have this bit of advice.
+For you younger parents, I have this bit of advice.
 Don’t fall into the trap that I did.
 Though being the super awesome parent who is lowering the In-n-Out bag from a helicopter is incredibly fun and rewarding in the moment, in the long run you’re really not doing your kid any favors.
 And believe me, their twenty-four-year-old self might let you know that in no uncertain terms.
 Truth be told, that part isn’t very fun at all.

 On the upside, today’s parents have access to some incredible resource that I didn’t back in my day.
 The books I mentioned in the first paragraph of this blog all provide compelling research and insight that just might change how you parent.
 They are certainly game-changers for parenting philosophies in the years to come.
 Future generations of young adults who learn gratitude, connect with their authentic selves, and develop resilience might just owe those authors, among others, a debt of gratitude.
 Hopefully, if one of those kids is yours, your future self will have a big hug and a sincere “thank you” to enjoy some years down the road.